 Reflections from our sidewalls are the biggest offender when it comes to image destruction.
 Our reflections from the side walls must be managed through absorption or diffusion technologies to ensure that their arrival at the listening or monitoring position is below in time signature from the direct energy that is coming from our speakers.
 The direct energy is the sound that travels in a straight line from our speakers to the listening position.
 It is the purest of sound and does not contain any reflections or room sound.
 This is the sound near field listening produces.

 Direct Vs. Reflected Sound

-Once we introduce the reflections from our room into and upon the direct signal from our speakers, we now have a blend of direct and time delayed, reflected energy that we will use to our benefit in creating our sound stage.
-We must treat the reflections from our side walls in a manner that slows them down, so that they reach the listening position “behind” the time signature of the direct energy.
+Once we introduce the reflections from our room into and upon the direct signal from our speakers, we now have a blend of direct and time-delayed, reflected the energy that we will use to our benefit in creating our sound stage.
+We must treat the reflections from our sidewalls in a manner that slows them down so that they reach the listening position “behind” the time signature of the direct energy.
 A reduction of 15ms – 20ms. in reflection arrival times is usually sufficient to allow for a strong stereo image to form between our loudspeakers and give as ample energy in which to make the sound stage extend even farther past the speakers.

 Absorption Or Diffusion?

 We can use absorption or diffusion technologies to help manage these side wall reflections.
 Both technologies can have a reducing effect on the sidewall reflection, time signatures.
 Absorption will convert the sidewall reflection energy to heat and thus change the electromechanical signal into another energy form.
 This will reduce the amplitude of the signal and with reduced amplitude, the signal has no choice but to be slower.
 Diffusion takes the reflection and breaks it down into smaller reflections, if you will, with no reduction in amplitude.